 Even though they’re some of the cheapest leggings out there, two fitness instructors actually raved about Forever 21’s styles.
-Fithouse instructor Hannah DelMonte, who teaches boxing and hot yoga, says these shiny, black Forever 21 workout tights are her favorite pair.
+Fithouse instructor Hannah DelMonte, who teaches boxing and hot yoga, says Forever 21 workout tights are her favorites.
 “They don’t stink after an intense sweaty bout of sparring in the ring,” she says.
-Hannah Jean Hildreth, who teaches dance cardio at 305 Fitness, told us she has two pairs of Forever 21 leggings (including this laser-cut style), calling them her “all-time favorite.”
-She compares them to leggings she’s found at Carbon 38 (like this glossy pair) because they’re “buttery [soft], last forever, have a high, thick waistband, and are not see-through.”
+Hannah Jean Hildreth, who teaches dance cardio at 305 Fitness, told us she has two pairs of Forever 21 leggings, calling them her “all-time favorite.”
+She compares them to leggings she’s found at Carbon 38 because they’re “buttery [soft], last forever, have a high, thick waistband, and are not see-through.”

 DelMonte discovered these even cheaper leggings at TJ Maxx, and her pair is still going strong after eight years.
 “They withstand exactly the same workout, wear and tear, and weekly washing as my expensive leggings,” she says.
 While she hasn’t had any issues with her Layer 8 leggings, DelMonte acknowledges that high-end brands do offer a better guarantee of their products’ quality.
 For instance, after a pair of her Lululemon leggings started to rip at the seams, she says the brand gave her a free replacement pair.